cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 Commonly: `schedule2 = untied_directory, 5, 5, (cat,"stop_untied=",(cfg.watch),"*.torrent")`

+### `SyntaxError: Unexpected identifier` when I try and start cross-seed

+`cross-seed` configuration files are formatted with commas at the end of each identifier (option), if you are seeing this error it is most likely that you are missing a comma at the end of the setting BEFORE the identifier specified in the error.

+Alternatively, you could also be missing quotes around the value you provided.
+Check the syntax before and around the config setting given in the error.

 ### Failed to inject, saving instead.

 Best way to start troubleshooting this is to check the `logs/verbose.*.log` and find this specific event.